 Tennis ball is specifically designed for tennis game.
-Occasional tournaments/ games adopt any colour of ball but in standard or international matches fluorescent yellow (Which some people call as green or may be fluorescent green as well).
-It’s made from pressurised core rubber material covered by high quality cloth i.e. fibrous felt.
-Cloth is mixed up by wool and nylon.
+Occasional tournaments/ games adopt any color of ball but in standard or international matches fluorescent yellow (Which some people call as green or maybe fluorescent green as well).
+It’s made from pressurized core rubber material covered by high-quality cloth i.e. fibrous felt.
+The cloth is mixed up by wool and nylon.

 |Type 1 (Fast)||Type 2 (Medium)||Type 3 (Slow)||High Altitude|

 |Mass (gram)||56.0 – 59.4||56.0 – 59.4||56.0 – 59.4||56.0 – 59.4|

 |Size( cm)||6.54 – 6.68||6.54 – 6.68||7.00 – 7.30||6.54 – 6.68|